Get insider access

 Recommended Settings

-• Backlight/Brightness/OLED Light: These settings are what increase the luminosity.
-The majority of LED TVs call it Backlight, but Samsung and Sony use Brightness.
-On OLEDs, it's usually called OLED Light, but the Vizio OLED 2020 has a Luminance setting.
-Whatever they're called, these settings are meant to adjust the luminance and are the best setting to use to get the brightest image possible.
-When watching HDR content, this setting is usually automatically set to the maximum setting; we recommend against changing it, as in HDR, the content itself sets the brightness of the scene, so reducing this setting will reduce the brightness of everything you watch.
+• Backlight/Brightness: These settings increase the luminosity.
+The majority of TVs call it Backlight, but others use Brightness.
+Whatever they're called, these settings are meant to adjust the luminance and are the best settings to use to get the brightest image possible.
+When watching HDR content, this setting is usually automatically set to the maximum setting; we recommend against changing it, as in HDR, the content itself sets the scene's brightness, so reducing this setting will reduce the brightness of everything you watch.

 • Contrast: The contrast setting increases the brightest white, which could help increase the overall luminosity.
 However, changing this setting also affects picture quality, so we don't recommend changing it for the most part.

-At the end of the day, you're the one watching TV, so if you want the make the image brighter, do whatever it takes to make it look better for your viewing experience.
-These are just generalized recommendation settings, and it changes between TVs.
+You're the one watching your TV, so if you want to make the image brighter, do whatever it takes to make it look better for your viewing experience.
+These are just generalized recommendation settings, and they change between TVs.
+We use the most accurate Picture Mode in our settings, but you might prefer some of the brighter, less accurate ones, especially if you're watching TV in a well-lit room.

 Conclusion